OwlCaribou/swurApp/README.md

 Essentially it's a workaround for https://github.com/Sonarr/Sonarr/issues/969 .

-_Note_: The current features in Sonarr allow for delaying

 ## How It Works

 swurApp connects to the Sonarr API and unmonitors all episodes that haven't aired yet.
 It also checks for any episodes that _have_ aired, and switches them to monitored.